parampreetham/GenesisMark/README.md

 npx hardhat ignition deploy ignition/modules/DeployRegistry.ts --network localhost
 ```

-This will print a contract address (e.g., 0x5FbDB2315678afecb367f032d93F642f64180aa3).
-Make sure this address matches the CONTRACT_ADDRESS in your backend/index.js file.
+This will print a contract address.
+Make sure this address matches the CONTRACT_ADDRESS in your backend/index.js file (e.g., 0xe7f1725E7734CE288F8367e1Bb143E90bb3F0512).

-### 3. Run the Backend API
+### 5. Run the Backend API

 In the same second terminal (or a new one), start the main API server: